AlexDavisIII/Project-Fun/README.md

 Welcome to Project Fun!

+UPDATE!
+In order to use this app properply please do the following:

+1) Install nodejs and npm.
+Make sure they are updated them if you already have them
+2) Run "npm start"

-This is more like attempt number 19 for another project I'm working on, but as they say, TWENTIESTH TIME IS THE CHARM!
+This is attempt number 19 of getting this stuff up and running but at they say, TWENTIEST TIME IS THE CHARM!